 Soundtrack: This narration is available on the album, ” A Patriot’s Heart, In God We Trust” by Ann M. Wolf, along with many classic hymns and stirring anthems for God & Country.

-Missing Man Table Ceremony 4 your event or memorial
+Missing Man Table Ceremony for your event or memorial

 Play the Mp3 or Video at your event or invite Ann to come to your town to narrate live.